What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Under one roof, a fulfillment center can handle orders and deliver goods directly to customers where better and faster customer service can be initiated, resulting in a cheaper cost of distribution.
 Efficient distribution systems can cut delivery and storage times by half.
 The focus should be on selling rather than the store.
 Many businesses are moving away from storage facilities and toward fulfillment centers.

 For material handling, data processing, and inventory control, fulfillment centers employ cutting-edge technology.
-The services provided by a fulfillment companies are directed by a wholesaler through direct fulfillment or drop shipping fulfillment.
-Here the wholesaler act as a merchant intermediary and a distribution/fulfillment center could be considered as a inventory of a shop nearby the delivery area.
+The services provided by fulfillment companies are directed by a wholesaler through direct fulfillment or drop shipping fulfillment.
+Here the wholesaler act as a merchant intermediary and a distribution/fulfillment center could be considered as an inventory of a shop nearby the delivery area.

-Standard size containers for packing and transporting items can be stored on pallets or small platforms and then moved by mechanical means.
+Standard-size containers for packing and transporting items can be stored on pallets or small platforms and then moved by mechanical means.
 Automated physical distribution of goods and protective packaging enhance customer service, reduce distribution costs and accelerate order fulfillment.

 Physical Distribution consists of all the steps that ultimately lead to this final step that is responsible for getting orders to the buyer.
-The process of shipping in physical distribution is a network of activities that consist of storage at multiple sites coupled with a series of transport linkages during the distribution process.
+The process of shipping is a network of activities that consist of storage at multiple sites coupled with a series of transport linkages during the distribution process.
 These multiple modes of transport can be through road, rail, water, air, etc.